RoxieOma/online-retail-sql-analysis/README.md

-# PROJECT OVERVIEW – Online Retail Data Analysis (SQL-Based)
+## PROJECT OVERVIEW – Online Retail Data Analysis (SQL-Based)
-This project is focused on cleaning, structuring, normalizing, and analyzing transactional online retail data using purely SQL.
+This project shows how to transform, structure, normalize, and analyze transactional online retail data using purely SQL.
-The original dataset is a CSV file that was sourced from [Kaggle](https://www.kaggle.com/datasets/tunguz/online-retail) and contains information on customers' transactions over a period of one year (from December 2010 to December 2011).
+The original dataset is a CSV file, which was sourced from [Kaggle](https://www.kaggle.com/datasets/tunguz/online-retail) and contains information on customers' transactions.
-The dataset was originally provided as a flat file that contained information on invoices, stockcode (which is the product code), customer ID, product description, country where the customers reside, price, quantity of purchase, and date of invoice.
-It also contained inconsistencies, missing values, and cancelled/returned orders.

 The goal of this project is to transform messy e-Commerce raw files strictly using SQL (PostgreSQL) into clean data with structured relational schemas where meaningful insights that mimic real-life situations can be derived.

+## Dataset
+ * **Source:** kaggle (online retail)
+ * **Format:** CSV
+ * **Content:** invoices, stockcode, customer’s ID, description of the product, country, price and quantity

-# PROJECT OBJECTIVE
+## PROJECT OBJECTIVE
   *	Explore and clean the messy data
   *	Normalize the flat CSV file into structured SQL tables such as the ORDERS table, CANCELLED table, INVOICES table, PRODUCTS table, and CUSTOMERS table.
   * Implement FOREIGN KEYS and Constraints to provide data quality and referential integrity.